-Legal Standard If a flashlight is used to view public areas, then: ☐ There are no restrictions .
-If a flashlight is used to observe inside a home , then: You may use the flashlight to observe that which would have been observable in broad daylight .
-In other words, if you use a flashlight to observe something inside the home which would not have been visible in full daylight, then it likely violated an occupants reasonable expectation of privacy; but ☐ This restriction does not apply when conducting an investigation with exigency (burglary, shots fired, etc.).
+Legal Standard If a flashlight is used to view public areas , then: ☐ There are no restrictions .
+If a flashlight is used to observe inside a home, then: You may use the flashlight to observe that which wou been observable in broad daylight .
+In other words use a flashlight to observe something inside the home would not have been visible in full daylight, then violated an occupants reasonable expectation of private , if you which t likely This restriction does not apply when conduction investigation with exigency (burglary, shots fired, etc.)

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.